shift_and_rotate()

 shifts a raster or vector by a specified horizontal

-distance rotating the data around the dateline.
+distance and rotates the data around the dateline.

 This function is particularly useful for working with rasters and vectors that span the dateline (e.g., the Russian territory).